 - All required immunizations must be up-to-date and a copy of the immunizations must be on file with the Student Life office. - Dogs must be of an appropriate size for the living space assigned to the student under university housing policies.
 The Dean of Students reserves the right to determine appropriateness for the assigned living space.
 Certain breeds, including pit bulls, are not appropriate for university housing. - Dogs must be spayed or neutered.
 A copy of the veterinarian's report must be on file with the Student Life office. - Collars and tags must be worn at all times.
 The dog must be kept on a leash at all times when outside the residence hall room or apartment.
 Dogs must never be allowed to run freely. - Dogs must possess and exhibit friendly and sociable characteristics.
-A specific dog can be restricted from the premises by the Dean of Students based on any confirmed threatening or territorial behavior. - Successful completion of dog obedience and training programs are highly recommended.
-Domestic Cat - All required immunizations must be up-to-date and a copy of the immunizations must be on file with the Student Life office. - Cats must be spayed or neutered.
+A specific dog can be restricted from the premises by the Dean of Students based on any confirmed threatening or territorial behavior. - Successful completion of dog obedience and training programs are highly recommended. - Johnson University requires the animal owner to maintain a liability insurance policy covering damage or injuries caused by the animal while on campus. - Johnson University shall not be liable for loss of or injury to any animal brought to campus.
+Domestic Cat

+- All required immunizations must be up-to-date and a copy of the immunizations must be on file with the Student Life office. - Cats must be spayed or neutered.
 A copy of the veterinarian's report must be on file with the Student Life office. - Collars and tags must be worn at all times.
 The cat must be kept on a leash at all times when outside the residence hall room or apartment.
-Cats must never be allowed to run freely.
+Cats must never be allowed to run freely. - Johnson University requires the animal owner to maintain a liability insurance policy covering damage or injuries caused by the animal while on campus. - Johnson University shall not be liable for loss of or injury to any animal brought to campus.
+Other Animal - Any other animal will be considered on a case by case basis.